votesUP Manual

 13. Presentation

-The user interface of votesUP is practical for participants and organizers, but it displays too much information for presentation on a screen or shared display.
+The user interface of votesUP is practical for participants and organisers, but it displays too much information for presentation on a screen or shared display.
 For such cases, a reduction to the essential information is needed.
 Therefore, votesUP offers a continuous presentation view.
 This view can be accessed by the organiser as a separate window or browser tab and projected or streamed at a suitable location.

 Switch the window to full-screen mode by pressing the [F11] key in most browsers for Windows or Linux, for macOS use [Ctrl] + [Cmd] and [F].
 To exit full-screen mode, simply double-click again or press [ENTER] or the [ESC] key.